ivanearisty/obsidian/Classes + Uni/Artificial Intelligence/State Estimation Old.md

 The professor says:
 Nobody is going to ask anything about the equations so dont spend time on them.

-You need to understand the essence of the filter.
+You need to understand the essence of the kalam filter.

 you must understand how the filter operates.